Drake’s ‘More Life’ Drops On ‘OVO Sound Radio 39’ – Download Link At 6 P.M. EST

 A post shared by OVO SOUND (@ovosound) on

-Folks are going crazy looking for the release of Drake’s More Life, since the album should include J. Lo, Kanye, and Young Thug, according to Cleveland.com.
-However, those fans who haven’t yet seen Drake’s Instagram account that spells out the scheduled release time of Drake’s More Life are turning to social media to release their frustration and angst at looking for the download link of More Life.
+Folks are going crazy looking for the release of Drake’s More Life, since the album should include J. Lo, Kanye and Young Thug, according to Cleveland.com.
+However, those fans who haven’t yet seen Drake’s Instagram account that spells out the scheduled release time of Drake’s More Life, are turning to social media to release their frustration and angst at looking for the download link of More Life.

 As of this writing, the artist’s link for Drake on OVO Sound Radio at ovosound.com/artist/drake is live, but there is no information about the download link.
 The image being shown to promote the OVO Sound Radio shows a bee, and some fans are joking and commenting and asking if the bee is in the photo promoting Drake’s More Life album because bees are in danger and need more life.